AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Data layer

-The Adobe Commerce contains a wealth of data.
+Adobe Commerce contains a wealth of data.
 What kinds of data.
 This data comprises the data layer.
 What good is that data if you can't use it/share it to enhance the commerce storefront?
 Personalizing starts with a solid data foundation.
 When we talk about data, this is what we're talking about:

 Customer profile data
 Behavioral and click stream data